alpsteam/autonomous-labs/lab-3/lab-3.md

 ## Introduction to your lab

-In this lab we will build APEX Application.
+In this lab we will build a simple APEX Application.

 # Lab guide